Java-Publications/vaadin-v10-dynamic-page-title/README.md

 }
 ```

+With this class,
-The goal that is achieved is the central place for the way, how to format the page title.
+we have a central place for the definition, how the title should look like.
-The next step is, to remove the invocation out of the constructor.
+The next step is, to remove the invocation method out of the constructor.
-Vaadin provides an interface called **HasDynamicTitle**. implementing this,
+Vaadin provides an interface called **HasDynamicTitle**.
+Implementing this,
 you can overwrite the method **getPageTitle()**.
 But again, you would implement this
 in every view...